Finding the next generation of insurance workers and clients

 - Adapt to a more remote workforce – adding an in-office obligation will only decrease younger workers’ interest in the organization.
 They are less and less interested in working in offices.

-- Use social media as a recruitment tool (as in promoting the brand to potential staff, not just customers).
+- Use social media as a recruitment tool (as in promoting the brand to potential staff, not just clients).

 - Make salaries and benefits attractive to a younger demographic – focusing less on retirement plans and more on adding benefits pertaining to wellness in the present.
 For example, providing pet insurance, gym memberships, or (home) office furniture budgets will help attract younger employees.